 Raw sockets allow a program or application to provide custom headers for the specific protocol(tcp ip) which are otherwise provided by the kernel/os network stack.
-In more simple terms its for adding custom headers instead of headers provided by the underlying operating system.

 Raw socket support is available natively in the socket api in linux.
 This is different from windows where it is absent (it became available in windows 2000/xp/xp sp1 but was removed later).
-Although raw sockets dont find much use in common networking applications, they are used widely in applications related to network security.

 In this article we are going to create raw tcp/ip packets.
 For this we need to know how to make proper ip header and tcp headers.
 A packet = Ip header + Tcp header + data.